-You need to take into account several factors, whether you can wash your hair or not if stitches in head are in place.
+You need to take into account several factors, whether you can wash your hair or not or if stitches in the head are in place.

-- You should consider how to severe your wound was, you can predict it by how many stitches or staples are in place.
-More the stitches more severe it is.
+- You should consider how severe your wound was, you can predict it by how many stitches or staples are in place.
+The more the stitches more severe it is.

 - Last but not least, it is the most important one.
-What is is your doctor’s recommendation regarding your surgery.
+What is your doctor’s recommendation regarding your surgery?

 It would be best if you kept these things in mind before taking a shower or bath.